 Many infants are diagnosed before birth when hypoplastic left heart syndrome is detected on a prenatal ultrasound examination done on the mother or on echocardiography (ultrasonography of the heart) done on the fetus.

-Because most affected children with hypoplastic left heart syndrome are identified before birth, doctors begin giving a drug to keep the ductus open immediately after birth, even before any symptoms develop.
+Because most affected children with hypoplastic left heart syndrome are identified before birth, doctors begin giving a medication to keep the ductus arteriosus open immediately after birth, even before any symptoms develop.

-All affected infants are treated in a neonatal intensive care unit or pediatric cardiac intensive care unit.
-Prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a narrowed ductus.
+Affected infants are treated in a neonatal intensive care unit or pediatric cardiac intensive care unit.
+A prostaglandin is given by vein to prevent closure of the ductus arteriosus or to reopen a closed ductus.
 Newborns, particularly those that are critically ill, usually require assistance with breathing (mechanical ventilation).
-Severely ill newborns may require drugs to improve heart function.
+Severely ill newborns may require medications to improve their heart function.

 Survival ultimately requires a series of surgical procedures that enable the right ventricle to take over the work of the underdeveloped left ventricle.